nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `mark INDEX`

-* Marks the interview at the specified `INDEX' as done.
+* Marks the interview at the specified `INDEX` as done.
 * The index refers to the index number shown in the displayed interview list.
 * The index **must be a positive integer** 1, 2, 3, …​ The upper limit of
 valid integers is the number of interviews currently displayed in the interview